Soft Khichuri

-Soft Khichuri, also known as Norom Kisuri is one kind of rice-based meal which is similar in consistency to porridge, a popular dish in the Sylhet region of Bangladesh.
+Smooth Porridge, also known as Patla Khichuri, Norom Khichuri or, Leța Kisuri, is one kind of rice-based meal which is similar in consistency to porridge, a popular dish in the Sylhet region of Bangladesh.
 It is a traditional food in Sylheti cuisine that is served most dinner tables during the holy month of Ramadan.
 Being a staple food for iftar, Soft Khichuri at home and Akhni for serving the guest is a tradition of Sylhet.
 Aromatic rice mixing with various spices including ghee, kalozira and fenugreek to cook Kisuri.

-There are two types of Soft Khichuri; white soft khichuri (jau/zau) and yellow soft khichuri (kisuri).